provocon/coremedia-build-docker/README.md

 [CoreMedia][coremedia].

 Tags are named after the first release where the implemented changes are required.
-Thus, `1801` can be used for releases e.g. cms-9-1801 and onwards.
+Thus, `1801` e.g. can be used for releases cms-9-1801 and onwards.
 `1904` is the last release intended for CMS-9 and LiveContext 3. `1907`
 was the first release for CMCC-10, which can be used at least up to CMCC-10-2004 and so on.

 * `2110` is the current release to work with CMCC-10.
 * `2307` is the current release to work with CMCC-11.
-* `2404` is the current release to work with CMCC-12.
+* `2406` is the current release to work with CMCC-12.

-The latest Tag works with - at least again - CMCC-12-2404.
+The latest Tag works with - at least again - CMCC-12-2406.0.

 Unpublished, daily builds are available from the [Codeberg][codeberg], [GitHub][github] and [GitLab][gitlab] project registries.